Barryq93/db2Prom/README.md

 python app.py config.yaml
 ```

+The exporter listens on the port defined in `global_config` within
+`config.yaml` and binds to the machine's hostname.
+Prometheus servers on other
+machines can use that hostname to scrape the metrics endpoint.

 Set DB2DEXPO_LOG_LEVEL to DEBUG to show query executions and metric updates.

 Example output of application startup: